 NOISE is a project created to confuse automated analysis of digital communications.
 It uses a Markov generator to create “real-looking” text based upon a collection of reference texts, which are then automatically dispatched in emails, web searches, IRC chats, or other mediums.

 In the Fall of 2012, FORCE Upsetting Rape Culture launched an art action and culture jamming campaign targeting Victoria’s Secret.
 Bringing attention to VS’s problematic marketing that promoted rape culture, FORCE made a spoof website pretending to promote a new line of consent-themed underwear.
-The website got over 50,000 hits in on day and made national news media.
-I built the website in collaboration with FORCE.
+The website got over 50,000 hits in one day and made national news media.

 The Baltimore Indypendent Reader was a local media source that aimed to inform and be a resource for social justice movements in Baltimore and beyond.
 The project lasted from 2006 to 2013.
 I wrote a number of articles for the Indyreader and served as an editorial collective member for its last two and a half years.